 NOTE: Some high jump mats have a minimum height of .90 m so the lower starting heights are not possible if the athletes are to clear the pits when jumping.

 SECTION 8.2 LONG JUMP

-This event is open to all Junior Development age categories 9 to 13 yrs.

-Each athlete in the 9 to 13 yr old age group is permitted 3 jumps.
+This event is open to all Junior Development age categories.
+Each athlete in the 9 to 13 year old age group is permitted 3 jumps.

 SECTION 8.3 TRIPLE JUMP